RomanCLV/DUAV2023/README.md

 Move to the rtCam folder:
 `cd ./sources/rtCam/`

-## Install OpenCV-4.x version (latest, failed for us but maybe it will be fixed in the futur and can work for you)
+## Install OpenCV-4.x version (latest, failed for us but maybe it will be fix in the futur and can work for you)

 ### Installation